Xsnow: what does it do?

 On the downloads page, you find a debian package.
 Download and

 and you are done.
-Xsnow should be available under 'games'.
+Xsnow will be installed under '/usr/games'.

 In general, installing is done like this: